To say that pharmacy began the current fiscal year with a high level of uncertainty – a major contributor to anxiety levels – is to state the obvious.

 Every person working within the pharmaceutical industry has been affected, with employed pharmacists complaining about the poor incomes they receive and fresh reports of a potential for community pharmacy liquidations/bankruptcies to become an avalanche over 2017, it is little wonder that anxiety levels are rising.

-Chronic anxiety leads to clinical depression which foreshadows depletion in personal health and a corresponding decrease in business health.
+Chronic anxiety (that is now can be brought under control by delta-8 THC gummies) leads to clinical depression which foreshadows depletion in personal health and a corresponding decrease in business health.

 Community pharmacy survival can be said to totally rely on community pharmacists maintaining a strong focus on planning the direction they need to take and ensure that they have the financial and informational resources to support and measure their navigation, and all management processes.